tamaranold/aqua_model/README.md

 Images for training and testing were taken by myself.
 All tokens were randomly placed on the game board.
 The images were taken of the whole board and cropped with R (syntax: XXX).
 Two datasets with the same images were created, one sorted by animals (crab, fish, jellyfish, seahorse, starfish, tortoise) and one sorted by color (blue, green, red, pink, purple, yellow).

-720 images (120 for each of the 6 categories) were sampled for the test dataset (syntax: XXX).
+720 images (120 for each of the 6 categories) were sampled for the test dataset ([syntax](https://github.com/tamaranold/aqua_model/blob/f5eb6b63d1706c3b280370c0e7285cfa3641d07b/syntax/create_testset.R)).
 Preprocessing for the training dataset contained rotating each image by 0, 90, 180 and 270 degrees (syntax: XXX).
 Each category included between 2756 and 2992 images.
 80% of the images were used as testing dataset, 20% as validation dataset.

 Considering possible copyright issues, the datasets/images used are not uploaded to this project.